eric4545/terraform-infra-modules/gke/README.md

 - Install helm `tiller` in namespace `kube-system`
 - Install `cert-manager` in namespace `cert-manager`
 - Install `istio` in namespace `istio-system`
+- Created a self sign cert `istio-ingressgateway-certs` in namespace `istio-system`, use cloudflare as Front SSL
 - Install `kubernetes-dashboard` in namespace `kubernetes-dashboard`
 - Install `external-dns` in namespace `external-dns`
   - Only support cloudflare now
 - Install `custom-metrics-stackdriver-adapter` in namespace `custom-metrics`
 - Install `sealed-secrets` in namespace `kube-system`
 ## Prerequisite

 - `helm`@~2.10